kharrison/ScaledFont/Sources/ScaledFont/ScaledFont.docc/StyleDictionary.md

 }
 ```

+**Note that the system installed fonts are not the same for iOS, tvOS and watchOS platforms.**

 ## Example Style Dictionaries

 See the `Examples` folder included in this package for some examples.
+The `Futura` font is available on iOS, tvOS and watchOS.

 The `Noteworthy` style dictionary uses a built-in iOS font.

 ![Noteworthy font](noteworthy)